The Ridgeline Hotel at Yellowstone (formerly the Best Western by Mammoth Hot Springs)

-- The Best Western in Gardiner was purchased by Delaware North in June of 2019.
+- The Ridgeline Hotel at Yellowstone in Gardiner was purchased by Delaware North in June of 2019.
 This is a limited service hotel with 86 guest rooms, a restaurant, retail store, and tours.
 This location has approximately 40 year-round associates, and 15 summer seasonal associates.

 - Summer season start dates range from early May to early June; end dates range from late September to late October.